 Lúcio's Talent Build Cheatsheet

 The Advanced Build is aimed at experienced Lucio players.
-In order to get value from Talents such as Accelerando and Smooth Moves, you should be playing more offensively, by either abusing Accelerando's increased movement speed to Harass enemies, or by constantly attacking and sustaining yourself through Smooth Moves.
-Talents like Subwoofer or Heavy Casters require more experience from to be properly used.
+In order to get value from Talents such as Accelerando and Smooth Moves, you should be playing more offensively, by either abusing Accelerando's increased Movement Speed to Harass enemies, or by constantly attacking and sustaining yourself through Smooth Moves.

 The Crossfade Build is directly aimed for the novice Lucio players, since it increases Crossfade's range and makes it easier to heal all your team without any concerns.
 This build has a smaller potential for making plays, and enables an easier and more defensive Lucio playstyle.